What Is 60 Of 80

 • Scientific Research: Expressing experimental results and statistical data.
 Percentages provide a standardized way to present and compare data.

 • Data Representation: Creating charts and graphs to visually represent data.
-Percentages facilitate easy comprehension of data trends.
+Percentages allow easy comprehension of data trends.

 • Grade Calculations: Calculating weighted averages of grades in school or university.
 Understanding percentages is vital for academic success.